Carlo47/BirdConcert/README.md

 We have implemented a universal chirp function that can generate frequencies that follow a mathemathical rule.
 For comparison, we call all generators and plot the generated frequencies all together in one diagram.
 The frequency range is swept in 5 steps.

-The first diagram shows the frequencies when fStart is smaller than fStop and all frequencies start with increasing values.
+The first diagram shows the frequencies when fStart is smaller than fStop so that all chirps start with increasing frequencies.

 ![Chirp_All_Up](images/chirp1000-3000-5-80-1-xxxScale-50-200.jpg)

 ---

-The second diagram shows the frequencies when fStart and fStop are swapped and all frequencies start with decreasing values.
+The second diagram shows the frequencies when fStart and fStop are swapped so that all chirps start with decreasing frequencies.

 ![Chirp_All_Down](images/chirp3000-1000-5-80-1-xxxScale-50-200.jpg)